Social Media Marketing

-Facebook also allows you boost posts, which amounts to turning a post into an ad, which will live longer on feeds than a normal post.
-You can use this affordable advertising medium to highlight posts touting special promotions, new industry information, community awards and recognition you’re received—anything that furthers your brand.
+Facebook also allows you boost posts, which amounts to turning a post into an ad.
+These posts longer on feeds than a normal post.
+You can use this affordable medium to highlight posts about promotions, industry information, community awards, and recognition you’ve received.
 You’ll find very rich tools in this part of Facebook to focus on the audience you’re trying to reach.

 Using Facebook Ads

 Old-school advertising in newspapers and on radio was like loading your message into a confetti cannon and firing it into a random crowd.
 Some of the confetti landed on qualified prospects who stand a snowball’s chance of buying something from you.
 Most of the confetti was wasted on unqualified prospects who simply didn’t need what you offer.